eduVieiraAF/eduVieiraAF/README.md

  # 😃 Hi, I’m **Eduardo**
  ## 💻 Back into the world of coding after an eternity 🖥
- - 🌱 Currently working with/on Java and Kotlin(mostly Kotlin if i'm being honest.
+ - 🌱 Currently working with/on Java and Kotlin(mostly Kotlin if i'm being honest).

  ## 📚 I'm fluent in:
 - English and Portuguese.